Leestan360/modern_movers-frontend/README.md

 ## Contributors
 This project is owned by Stanley Mayore, a Software Engineer and a student at Moringa School.
 ### Contact Info
-You can contact me through if you have any issues or contacts:-
+You can contact me through if you have any issues.
+Contacts:-
    #### Email:- stanleymayore2@gmail.com
    #### Phone No.:- +254702425434
    #### [Linkedin]("www.linkedin.com/in/stanley-mayore")